avigupta10/SpotifyAPI_with_python/README.md

 # SpotifyAPI_with_python
-Retreiving Information with Spotify API
+Retreive Information with Spotify API

 *GET YOUR TOKEN AND USER_ID FROM SPOTIFY DEVELOPERS WEBSITE AND FROM YOUR PROFILE PAGE*